ashelkovnykov/offline-wallet-generator/README.md

 ### Output

 This tool generates the mnemonic, the specified address(es), and its/their BIP 44/84 path(s).
-Unless a custom name and location are specified, the wallet will be written to the following location (determined by operating system) with the name `DATE.wal`, where "DATE" is the current date.
+Unless a custom name and location are specified, the wallet will be written to one of the locations specified below, determined by operating system.
+The name of the file will be `{coin}.wal`, where `{coin}` is the cryptocurrency code of the wallet, if its a cold wallet.
+The name of the file will be `hot.wal` if its a hot wallet.

 #### Linux
 ```